 - Research cannot commence before formal notification of approval from IRB.

 - The IRB strives to review proposals and make contact with the principal investigator (PI) within 15 business days that the university is open.
+However, in times of high quantities of submissions and/or holidays, this is not always possible.

-General Review Procedures+
+General Review Procedures

 In order to approve research, the IRB must determine that all of the following requirements are satisfied in accordance with HHS regulations at 45 CFR 46.111: